johann-solo/oliveandmango.github.io/site/content/blog/2018-10-03-almond-butter-trail-mix-cookies.md

 * 1&frac12; cups of almond butter
 * &frac13; cup honey
 * 2 tsp vanilla extract
+* &frac12; tsp cinnamon
+* A pinch of salt
 * 2 eggs at room temperature
 * &frac12; tsp baking soda
 * &frac13; cup of your fav trail mix blend (I used a blend of chopped almonds, cashews dried cranberries pumpkin seeds and sunflower seeds
 * &frac13; cup of dark chocolate chopped into chunks
-* A pinch of salt

 ### Directions

 1. Preheat oven to 350 &deg; F and line a large baking sheet with parchment paper.
-2. In a large bowl mix together with a mixer the almond butter, honey, vanilla, eggs and baking soda until nice and smooth
+2. In a large bowl mix together with a mixer the almond butter, honey, vanilla, salt, cinnamon, eggs and baking soda until nice and smooth
-3. Fold in the trail mix blend and chocolate and salt.
+3. Fold in the trail mix blend and chocolate.
 4. Use tbsp measurement scoop to scoop out a tablespoon of the batter onto the cookies sheet, leaving a little room between each.
 Flatten slightly and bake for 8-10 minutes or until just golden.
 5. Remove pan from oven and place on cooling rack to allow cookies to cool before devouring.
 </br>